 The 2 Diamonds (one real and one false)

-Represents balance, weigh things up, and work out the pros and cons to make good decisions.
+Represents balance, weighs things up, and works out the pros and cons to make good decisions.
 To use your wisdom from past mistakes and to analyse.

 The Ants (carrying a log together)